 The name Columbine is derived from the Latin columba, which means dove.
 The flower has the appearance of multiple long-tailed doves huddled together for warmth.
 This inspired its original name, which has persisted in various forms through the centuries.
 The Latin name Aquilegia refers to the long spurs on the flowers resembling the talons of an eagle.

-Columbine Flower Meaning & Symbolism
+Columbine Flower Colors and Their Symbolism

 Orange Columbine Flower Meaning